← Older Post Back to Tips & Tricks Newer Post →

 How To Smooth Textured Walls

-Whilst textured walls were once used as a way to add personality to a home, or even hide imperfections, if you have just moved into a home that is full of ‘em, it is no surprise that you may want to cover the lot.
+Whilst textured walls were once used as a feature to add personality to a home, or even hide imperfections, if you have just moved into a home that is full of ‘em, it is no surprise that you may want to cover the lot.
 However, the thought of getting rid of them might prove daunting, and rightly so.
 You could just hire a professional to do the job for you, or, you can do it yourself.
 Whilst it might be time consuming and a little messy, if you have the knowledge and know-how, you will be able to do it with as little mess as possible.
 That being said, it may prove a little tricky - but not impossible.
-In this article we shall take a look at how you can smooth out a textured surface on a while without resorting to calling a professional.
+In this article we shall take a look at how you can smooth out a rough surface on a while without resorting to calling a professional.

 Preparing For The Job